Unity-Technologies/ziva-vfx-utils/docs/sp2_menuBar.rst

   utils.save_rig(file_name, solver_name=None)

-Cut/Copy/Paste Ziva Rig
+Cut/Copy/Paste Selection
 """"""""""""""""""""""""

-These commands make it possible to cut/copy/paste Ziva rigs.
+Here are the commands to cut/copy/paste selected Ziva objects.
-Targets can be individual simulation bodies or entire solvers, and the rigs can be transferred within a creature, or from one creature onto another.
+To apply such commands, targets can be individual simulation bodies or entire solvers, and the rigs can be transferred within a creature, or from one creature onto another.
-For example, suppose that part of the creature is already rigged, and an additional rig is needed that has the same number of mesh vertices and triangle connectivity (but not the same vertex positions).
-Then you can select those already rigged objects, copy them, and paste their Ziva rigs onto this previously un-rigged additional geometry.
+For example, if part of a creature is already rigged, and an additional rig is needed that has the same number of mesh vertices and triangle connectivity (but not the same vertex positions), then one can select those already rigged objects, cut/copy and paste their Ziva rigs onto previously un-rigged additional geometry.

 .. note::
     For copying an entire Ziva rig of a creature onto